thalitadru/thalitadru.github.io/_posts/2020-11-20-defense-announcement.md

 tags:
   - news
 ---
-I wil be defending my PhD thesis soon.
+I will be defending my PhD thesis soon.
 Here is some practical info.

 You can see title and abstract bellow (in [english](#en) and in [french](fr)) as well as the related [publications](#pub).